sumn2u/learn-javascript/README.md

 }
 ```

-Sometimes, the expected output of a program is written after it, preceded by two slashes with a _Result_, like this:
+Sometimes, the expected output of a program is written after it preceded by two slashes with a _Result_, like this:

 ```javascript
 console.log(txt);